-- (vii) assist PIUs and MDSC regional environmental specialists working in the steps for preparing the EIA/IEE, capacity building and training, preparation of guidelines and procedure and subproject specific guidance; - (viii) provide support and guidance to PIUs in undertaking environmental monitoring - (ix) support PMU in submitting semi-annual environmental monitoring reports to ADB; - (x) facilitate in grievance redress and corrective actions; - (xi) train PIU officials regarding environmental requirement and issues; and - (xii) perform any other task assigned by the team leader, deputy team leader and the project director. - 159.
-The MDSC regional environmental specialists will, but not limited to: - (i) work under the supervision and guidance of the team leader, deputy team leader and MDSC national environmental specialist; - (ii) assist PIUs in preparing and updating IEEs including EMPs in accordance with the EARF, and assist in monitoring impact and mitigation measures associated with subprojects including implementation of EMPs by contractors; - (iii) assist in preparation of IEEs and in the environmental review of subproject consisting of screening at pourashava level by PIU through a committee formed with municipal mayor as chairman and representatives from DOE, LGED and other relevant district office as members; - (iv) assist PIUs in the steps for preparing EIA/IEE, capacity building and training, preparation of guidelines and procedure and subproject specific guidance; - (v) support PIU in environmental monitoring and submit monitoring reports to PMU as inputs into the semi-annual monitoring report submitted to ADB; - (vi) undertake mitigation measures and other specific measures in the construction contract; - (vii) facilitate in grievance redress and corrective actions; - (viii) follow subproject selection guidelines and EARF to ensure compliance with the environmental guidelines and requirement of the Government of Bangladesh and ADB SPS, 2009; - (ix) support PMU and MDSC national environment specialist by providing data, information and all other requested assistance; - (x) train PIU officials regarding environmental issues - (xi) perform any other task assigned by MDSC national environment specialist, team leader, deputy team leader and the project director.
+- (x) facilitate in grievance redress and corrective actions; - (xi) train PIU officials regarding environmental requirement and issues; and - (xii) perform any other task assigned by the team leader, deputy team leader and the project director. - 161.
+The MDSC regional environmental specialists will, but not limited to: - (i) work under the supervision and guidance of the team leader, deputy team leader and MDSC national environmental specialist; - (ii) assist PIUs in preparing and updating IEEs including EMPs in accordance with the EARF, and assist in monitoring impact and mitigation measures associated with subprojects including implementation of EMPs by contractors; - (iii) assist in preparation of IEEs and in the environmental review of subproject consisting of screening at pourashava level by PIU through a committee formed with municipal mayor as chairman and representatives from DOE, LGED and other relevant district office as members; - (iv) assist PIUs in the steps for preparing EIA/IEE, capacity building and training, preparation of guidelines and procedure and subproject specific guidance; - (v) support PIU in environmental monitoring and submit monitoring reports to PMU as inputs into the semi-annual monitoring report submitted to ADB; - (vi) undertake mitigation measures and other specific measures in the construction contract; - (vii) facilitate in grievance redress and corrective actions; - (viii) follow subproject selection guidelines and EARF to ensure compliance with the environmental guidelines and requirement of the Government of Bangladesh and ADB SPS, 2009; - (ix) support PMU and MDSC national environment specialist by providing data, information and all other requested assistance; - (x) train PIU officials regarding environmental issues; and - (xi) perform any other task assigned by MDSC national environment specialist, team leader, deputy team leader and the project director.

-160. Civil works contracts and contractors.
+162. Civil works contracts and contractors.
 EMPs are to be included in bidding and contract documents and verified by the PIUs and PMU.
 The contractor will be required to designate an environmental supervisor to (i) coordinate with MDSC on updating the IEE/EMP based on detailed designs, and (ii) ensure implementation of EMP during civil works.
 Contractors are to carry out all environmental mitigation and monitoring measures outlined in their contract.

-161. Governance Improvement and Capacity Development Consultants (GICDC).
+163. Governance Improvement and Capacity Development Consultants (GICDC).
 The PMU and PIUs will require support on a range of activities related to governance improvement and capacity development of pourashavas.
 The GICDC will support PMU and PIUs in implementing urban government improvement action plan (UGIAP) by providing capacity development, community mobilization and other facilitation services.
 There will be 4 GICDC regional offices consisting of 4 regional coordinators at each regional office.
-There will be

-2community mobilizers in each project pourashava.
+There will be two community mobilizers in each project pourashava.
 The regional coordinators will assist pourashavas and the local capacity development experts in the activities related to community participation and inclusive development.
 The community mobilizers will be posted at the pourashava and will (i) have to work maintaining close liaison with the mayor, councilors, pourashava staffs and communities, (ii) provide assistance and support to PIU regarding planning and implementation of citizen awareness and participation activities, urban planning, equity and inclusiveness of women and urban poor.
 The GICDC will also have a training specialist who will be responsible for identifying and coordinating capacity building activities at pourashava level.